Amy West

 West started her career at Aston Villa, being promoted from the academy in 2014.

 Club career

+Aston Villa

 She made her top flight debut coming on as a substitute against Reading on 13 September 2020.

 In the 2018–19 season, West was announced as Aston Villia's ladies player of the season after an impressive season.

+Nottingham Forest

+On 21 July 2021, West signed for Nottingham Forest.

+On 19 July 2023, it was announced that West would be leaving Nottingham Forest after making over 50 appearances during her time at the club.